About W.E.B. Du Bois

 Regarding Booker T. Washington, Du Bois indicated that he "admired much about him."
 Du Bois provided his evaluation of the consequences of B.T.W.'s strategy:

 "As Washington began to attain stature as leader of his new, small, and struggling school at Tuskegee," DuBois continued, "he gave total emphasis to economic progress through industrial and vocational education.
 He believed that if the Negro could be taught skills and find jobs, and if others could become small landowners, a yeoman class would develop that would, in time, be recognized as worthy of what already was their civil rights, and that they would then be fully accepted as citizens.
 So he appealed to moderation, and he publicly postponed attainment of political rights and accepted the system of segregation."
-After some commentary by McGill on the historical context of Washington, Du Bois' thoughts on B.T.W. are again presented:

 "As I came to see it," said DuBois, "Washington bartered away much that was not his to barter.
 Certainly I did not believe that the skills of an artisan bricklayer, plasterer, or shoemaker, and the good farmer would cause the white South, grimly busy with disfranchisement and separation, to change the direction of things.
 I realized the need for what Washington was doing.
 Yet it seemed to me he was giving up essential ground that would be hard to win back.
 I don't think Washington saw this until the last years of his life.
 He kept hoping.
 But before he died he must have known that he and his hopes had been rejected and that he had, without so intending, helped make stronger -- and more fiercely defended -- a separation and rejection that made a mockery of all he had hoped and dreamed.
 I felt grief for him when I learned of his death because I believe he died in sorrow and a sense of betrayal."